IBM-Cloud/docs/services/BlockStorage/index.md

 The snapshot tab shows a table of snapshots with similar properties and behavior.

-Use the Create icon or the Actions drop-down list above the tables to create a new volume or to manipulate existing ones.
+Use the Create icon above the tables to create a new volume or to manipulate existing ones.
+If you are creating a volume from a snapshot, you can also use the Actions drop-down list.

 ## Volume actions

 ### Create a volume

 1. Click **Create** to start the **Create Volume** dialog.
 2. Provide the size of the volume that you want.
 Decimal numbers are not accepted.
-The size is limited by the quota that is assigned to your space.
+The size is limited by the quota that is assigned to your organization.
 3. Provide a name.
-The name is not mandatory.
-It is for display purposes only.
+The name is for display purposes only.
 4. Optionally, provide a more detailed description of the volume.
 5. Click **Create** to submit the information and close the dialog.

 Creating a volume can take a few moments.
-If the volume is not immediately visible in the table of available volumes, click the refresh icon (circular arrow icon) at the top of the page.

 ### Delete a volume